Just the Facts

 They are also involved in more than four dozen student activities and clubs, ranging from traditional student government and publications to particular student interests such as chess, film, cheerleading, and so forth.
 Hallmark activities include our 40-year-old community service program, 18-year-old diversity and global awareness initiatives, 42-year-old outdoor education program and 28-year participation in The Hague International Model United Nations.

-members of the Class of 2016 were named National Merit Semifinalists and another 14 received letters of commendation.
-Two were honored by the National Hispanic Recognition Program.
+members of the Class of 2017 were named National Merit Semifinalists and another 11 received letters of commendation.
+One was honored by the National Hispanic Recognition Program.

 Did You Know?

 For more than a decade, Burroughs has had the highest percentage of semifinalists in the State of Missouri.
-The median SAT scores for the Class of 2016 were 740 on math, 710 on writing and 700 on critical reading.
-The median ACT score for the Class of 2016 was 33.
+The median SAT scores for the class were 730 on math and 720 on critical reading.
+The median ACT score for the Class of 2017 was 31.

 Top College Choices Among Burroughs' Seniors for the Past Ten Years.